 Self Guided Walking Holidays in Italy

-Our self guided Italy walking holidays include the famous Amalfi coast, the Cinque Terre, Sardinia, Piedmont, the Alps and the Dolomites.
-We have curated the best itineraries in these popular regions so that you can be all by yourself, surrounded by nature.
+Our self guided Italy walking holidays take in the famous Amalfi Coast and the Sorrentinian Peninsula, the Cinque Terre, Sardinia, Piedmont, Umbria, Tuscany, the Alps and the Dolomites.
+We have developed some unique walking itineraries in these popular regions so that you can be all by yourself, surrounded by nature.